 Let the music and conversation flow

-Tall French doors, high ceiling fans, antique cabinetry, curious collectables, wood-burning stoves, bridge tables and tea stations, age-old portraiture, books and more books.
+Tall French doors, high ceiling fans, antique cabinetry, curious collectibles, wood-burning stoves, bridge tables and tea stations, age-old portraiture, books and more books.
 Old maps that map the places we’ve been or still yearn to go.
 A pool table, a grand piano and an eternal helping of the most wonderful staff you’re likely to encounter all beat to the same drum and flow in harmony with a music library that’s shuffling its way around nostalgia.

 It’s as if you’re back at that table with that old acquaintance once again.
 Reminding you about all of your finer traits, just as they reveal theirs.
 Much like a country club, yet less of the country and more of the gritty city with sincerity.
 It’s become your village, your Dorp, your club.